vmware-archive/cliaas/README.md

 * `client_secret`: xxxxx //this is the password given as a param to the $ azure ad sp create
 * `tenant_id`: xxxxx //$ azure account show | grep "Tenant ID"
 * `resource_group_name`: xxxxx /// this is just the resource group name we wish to target
+* `resource_manager_endpoint`: xxxx /// this is an option value. defaults to https://management.azure.com/

 #### Identifiers